okfn/opendefinition/source/open-definition-dev.markdown

 A **license** is open if its terms satisfy the following conditions:

+### 1. Use

+The **license** must allow use of the licensed work for any purpose.

+*Note on the change*: This may make obsolete, or be merged with, the two "no discrimination against..." clauses (or force them to be more clear and consistent with each other?)

-### 1. Redistribution
+### 2. Redistribution

-The **license** must not restrict any party from selling or giving away a licensed work, either on its own or as part of a package made from works from many different sources.
+The **license** must allow redistribution of the licensed work, including sale, either on its own or as part of a package made from works from many different sources.
 The license must not require a royalty or other fee for such sale or distribution.

+*Note on the change*: This switches to a positive obligation, parallel to FSF Freedom 2.
+Goal is to make Sec.
+11 redundant.

-### 2. Reuse
+### 3. Modification

-The **license** must allow creation of derivative works and must allow them to be distributed under the terms of the original licensed work.
+The **license** must allow creation of derivatives of the licensed work, and must allow the derivatives to be distributed under the terms of the original licensed work.

 *Comment: Note that this clause does not prevent the use of 'copyleft' or share-alike licenses that require redistribution of modifications under the same terms as the original.*

-### 3. Attribution

-The **license** may require that contributors and creators of a licensed work be attributed in distributed versions of the work.
-If this condition is imposed it must not be onerous.

-(TODO: "onerous" is vague.)

-### 4. Integrity

-The **license** may require that modified versions of a licensed work must carry a different name or version number from the original work, or otherwise indicate what changes have been made.

-(TODO: Consider broadening in line with recent CC versions.)
+## Impermissible restrictions

+The following restrictions are "known bad" and not permitted to modify the positive obligations of requirements 1-3.

+*TODO*: make the above more precise/formal.

-### 5. No Discrimination Against Persons or Groups
+### 4. No Discrimination Against Persons or Groups

 The **license** must not discriminate against any person or group of persons.